 The truth is that Superman’s personality comes from not what he can do, but from what he cannot do.
 Raised by quaint, old-fashion American parents on a farm, Clark Kent was not exactly well-educated.
 He did not attend an Ivy League school, and was not challenged academically more than he was challenged morally.
 Having to keep his super-powered abilities a secret while holding his moral ground were his biggest challenges.
 Luckily, his parents led him down the righteous path.
 If he were raised elsewhere, things could have gone differently.
 Proof of this can be seen in the story Superman: Red Son.
 It shouldn’t be surprising that much of Superman’s personality came from his parents, both positive and negative.
 Him often being seen as a “Boy Scout” straight as an arrow, never bending the rules sort of person is the root of friction between Superman and Batman.
 It is this character trait that splits them apart, for Batman would do whatever shady technique necessary as long as it would not involve killing or using a gun.

 You could also argue that Superman’s personality stems from his “never-ending battle for truth and justice”.
 This goes back to the 1940s when Superman was portrayed in Max Fleischer’s Super-8mm propaganda films during World War Two.
 In these short cartoons we see Superman battling Japanese officers, a mad scientist (who may have represented Nikola Tesla) and, my favorite, flying robots.
-You can buy and watch these entertaining snippets of history from Amazon (affiliate link).
+You can buy and watch these entertaining snippets of history online.